Eating in Berlin for €10 (In One Day)

 Going out to eat in Berlin is fairly affordable for a European capital, and although you will, of course, have to spend a little extra to get a more diverse picture of what the city’s food scene has to offer, I think both locals and visitors can find many suitable budget eats in Berlin.

 Berlin really can be enjoyed on a budget, however prices have also noticeably increased.
-Libanon’s wrap previously cost €1.50 a year or so ago (and it was even less before that point), and Fadi Food had several obviously repriced items that were made clear by the tape and newly handwritten prices.
+Libanon’s wrap previously cost €1.50 a year or so ago (and it was even less not long before that point), and Fadi Food had several obviously repriced items that were made clear by the tape and newly handwritten prices.

 Until next time!